AdrienVannson/doreisa-internship/report/report.typ

   - Collecting the `ObjectRefs` produced by the workers.
   - Creating the Dask array as well as the task graph.
 For such small graphs, the time is negligible.
   - Executing the task graph using the Dask-on-Ray scheduler.
-Both the reference gathering and the task graph execution are time-consuming processes, with neither being negligible relative to the other.
+Both the reference gathering and the task graph execution are time-consuming processes, neither one being negligible relative to the other.
 To further improve the performance, both need to be optimized.

 #figure(
     image("resources/exp-01.svg", width: 105%),